Comprehensive Salary Management in Enterprises: 2026 Guide

 - Excessive data retention without legal justification

-- Transfer of data outside the EU without adequate safeguards
+- Data transfer outside the EU without adequate guarantees

-Using a sovereign data storage platform, hosted in Europe and compliant with GDPR, is a concrete response to these obligations.
-Our guide helps you identify the solution best suited to your HR context.
+Using a electronic signature platform that is sovereign, hosted in Europe and GDPR-compliant is a concrete response to these obligations.
+Our comparison of electronic signature solutions helps you identify the solution best suited to your HR context.

-Since the application of the NIS2 Directive (2022/2555/EU), transposed into French law in 2024, many businesses are now subject to enhanced cybersecurity obligations.
+Since the entry into force of the NIS2 directive (2022/2555/EU), transposed into French law in 2024, many enterprises are now subject to enhanced obligations in terms of cybersecurity.
 Payroll systems, which host critical data, fall within the scope of assets to be protected.
-Minimum measures imposed include:
+The minimum measures imposed include:

-- Multi-factor authentication (MFA) for access to payroll systems
+- Multi-factor authentication (MFA) for payroll system access

 - Notification of security incidents to ANSSI within 24 hours